Education and Training

 D-CFAR Enhancement Funds that supplement pilot funding obtained from other intramural sources when they address HIV to leverage institutional resources.

-The D-CFAR offers programming to help guide the advancement of research proposals for both D-CFAR pilot funding as well as external submissions.
+The D-CFAR also offers programming to guide the advancement of research proposals for both D-CFAR pilot funding as well as external submissions:

-Translational HIV Science Studios (THiS Studios) are small gatherings of diverse scholars to discuss and address interdisciplinary problems related to HIV, convened by the Clinical Sciences Core and supported by the Developmental Core.
+Translational HIV Science Studios (THiS Studios) are small gatherings of scholars from a variety of fields to discuss and address interdisciplinary problems related to HIV.
 These studios allow researchers to workshop formative ideas, assisted by structured methods for collaboration to foster an environment where interdisciplinary perspectives converge, resulting in groundbreaking concepts for HIV research.

 Midwest D-CFAR members are also eligible to take advantage of NIH Mock Study Sections and Scientific Editing Services offered by the ICTS.